Logo

 Jpex Exchange Fraud (2023)

 Despite influencer deals and polished public relations, Jpex was an unregistered platform.
 Hong Kong authorities received more than 2,300 complaints, with losses estimated around $178 million.
-Investigations continue, with arrests and asset seizures reported.
+Investigations continued through 2024 and included reports of arrests and asset seizures.

 WazirX Hack (2024)

 India’s largest centralized exchange suffered a major breach in July 2024.
 Attackers linked to the Lazarus Group exploited backend gaps and siphoned roughly $235 million.
-While not a fake platform, the episode is often cited in cautionary lists because post-incident transparency was questioned.
+While this was not a fake exchange, the incident is frequently referenced in cautionary materials because post-event disclosures were questioned by some observers.

 Bkex Withdrawal Freeze (2023)

-Bkex, registered in the British Virgin Islands, suspended withdrawals citing a probe into “user fund laundering.”
-Millions remain locked with no clear repayment plan, stoking speculation the platform fronted money-laundering activity.
+Bkex, registered in the British Virgin Islands, suspended withdrawals citing an investigation into “user fund laundering.”
+Millions remained locked with no clear repayment plan, fueling speculation about whether the platform facilitated broader financial misconduct.

 Mtfe App Exit Scam (2023)

-Mtfe styled itself as an ai‑powered trading app with glossy reviews flooding app stores.
-When it vanished mid‑2023, an estimated $1 billion in deposits disappeared, with heavy promotion reported in West Africa and Southeast Asia.
+Mtfe presented itself as an ai-powered trading app with glossy reviews appearing across app stores.
+When it vanished mid-2023, deposits reportedly vanished as well—estimated at around $1 billion—along with heavy promotion reported in West Africa and Southeast Asia.

 Upbit Apt Token Mishap (2023)

-A legitimate venue, Upbit faced a serious glitch when a token name collision led to roughly $3.4 billion in bogus Apt credits.
-Some users briefly cashed out before the issue was detected—an example of how fragile even real systems can be.
+Upbit faced a serious operational glitch when a token name collision led to roughly $3.4 billion in bogus Apt credits for some users.
+Some users reportedly cashed out before the issue was detected, illustrating how even real platforms can experience failures.

 Coinbase Pro Phishing Clone (2023–2024)

 A lookalike of Coinbase Pro captured logins and two-factor authentication details, stealing more than $20 million.
-Investigators used blockchain analytics to follow the money to off-ramps before making an arrest in late 2023.
+Investigators reportedly used blockchain analytics to track funds to off-ramps before making an arrest in late 2023.

 How to Identify Fake Crypto Exchanges

-Highly produced websites can still be traps.
-Slow down and inspect for these red flags before moving any funds.
+Even highly produced websites can be traps.
+Slow down and check for red flags before moving any funds.

 Red FlagDescription